Key takeaways

 A real US business address from save office, with locations in Los Angeles, New York, Washington DC, San Francisco, Tampa, Wilmington Delaware, and Cheyenne Wyoming, is registered as a commercial office building with on-site receptionist and mail handling.
 The address passes the USPS commercial classification check and is accepted at the state SOS layer in all 50 states.
 At the city layer, it qualifies for the standard business license categories listed in the seven-city table above.
 Industry-specific licenses (food, healthcare, contractors) still require their own facility documentation, which save office cannot substitute.

-The address is consistent with the principal business address on Articles of Organization, IRS Form 8822-B, FinCEN BOI report, business bank account verification, payment processor address, and Google Business Profile listing.
-Same address across all systems means fewer verification holds, fewer KYC reviews, and fewer reconciliation requests when filings come up for renewal.
+The address is consistent with the principal business address on Articles of Organization, IRS Form 8822-B, business bank account verification, payment processor address, and Google Business Profile listing.
+FinCEN BOI reporting applies only to foreign-formed reporting companies under the March 2025 interim final rule, so US-formed LLCs no longer need to keep BOI in this chain.
+Same address across all systems means fewer verification holds, fewer identity reviews, and fewer reconciliation requests when filings come up for renewal.